Yes! You Can Spray Paint Cabinet Hardware

-How Long Will Spray Painted Hardware Last
+How Long Will Spray Painted Hardware Last?

+Let’s be real that the spray paint finish is a short term not a long term solution.
 Nothing will be more durable than the factory finish on cabinet and furniture hardware.

 Plus love the look and how it pulled the same finish as the bed into the rest of the room.

-IT’S OK TO MIX METALLIC FINISHES IN ONE ROOM!
+YES!
+MIX METALLIC FINISHES IN ONE ROOM

 For instance, I have gold finished picture frames in my kitchen and my cabinet hardware is satin nickel.